1. ERYTHROPARVOVIRUS INFECTIONS

 Erythrovirus (parvovirus) infection.
 (Peripheral blood, 50×.)
 A giant pronormoblast is shown in the middle of the field.
 This is a very unusual finding in peripheral blood and represents an early erythroid cell that has been transformed by infection with erythrovirus (parvovirus) B19.
 Whereas in normal persons erythrovirus (parvovirus) infection can cause suppression of hematopoiesis that is of very little consequence, it can also cause severe life-threatening anemia in patients with chronic hemolytic states.
 (Used, with permission, from L Damon.)

 A limited nonerosive symmetric polyarthritis that mimics lupus erythematosus and rheumatoid arthritis, which may in some cases be a type II mixed cryoglobulinemia, can develop in middle-aged persons (especially women).
 Rashes, especially facial, are less common in adults.

 Chloroquine and its derivatives exacerbate parvovirus B19–associated anemia and are linked with significantly lower hematocrit in hospital admissions in malaria endemic areas.
-Rare reported presentations include myocarditis with infarction, constrictive pericarditis, chronic dilated cardiomyopathy (although a 2016 analysis from the Netherlands dispute some cardiac findings), uveitis, encephalitis (from India), autoimmune (Hashimoto) thyroiditis, hepatitis and liver failure, pneumonitis, neutropenia, thrombocytopenia, a lupus-like ...
+Rare reported presentations include myocarditis with infarction, constrictive pericarditis, chronic dilated cardiomyopathy (although a 2016 analysis from the Netherlands dispute some cardiac findings), uveitis, encephalitis (from India), autoimmune (Hashimoto) thyroiditis, hepatitis and liver failure, pneumonitis, neutropenia, thrombocytopenia, a lupus-like syndrome, glomerulonephritis, ...